-Now you need to configure the real server to ensure that it uses the internal IP address of the load balancer as its default gateway.
-Once this is done you can test the virtual server from the external network.
+For NAT mode you also need to configure the real server to ensure that it uses the internal IP address of the load balancer as its default gateway.
+Once this is done you can test the virtual server form the external network.
+By default, the wizard uses the IP address of the external interface for the first virtual server - 10.0.0.21 in this example.

-You can also use the web interface to easily add more virtual or real servers to your configuration.
+You can now use the Edit Configuration menu in the WUI to easily add more virtual or real servers to your configuration.

-If you need to restore the manufacturer's settings at any time - at the console use use the command lbrestore
+To restore the manufacturer's settings - at the console use the command lbrestore or in the WUI goto Maintenance > Disaster Recovery > Restore Manufacturer's Settings.